Table of Contents

 - Best For: Writers, students, and professionals drafting emails or reports.

-- Example Use: Polishing a business proposal to sound professional and error-free.
+- Example Use: Polishing a business proposal to make it professional and error-free.

 - Gmail Smart Compose